valancej/documentation/_posts/troubleshooting/2014-09-10-builds-are-not-triggered.md

 ![BitBucket Service Configuration]({{ site.baseurl }}/images/faq/webhook_bitbucket.png)

-### Issues with BitBucket

-There is a bug with BitBucket web hooks, which won't supply needed information for pushes which don't include new commits.
-(E.g. pushing a merge of two branches).
-The full bug report on this is available at the [BitBucket issue tracker](https://bitbucket.org/site/master/issue/7775/post-service-does-not-provide-useful).

-As a workaround we recommend explicitly creating a merge commit when merging branches.
-On the command line simply include the `--no-ff` flag.

-Please note, that in some cases even including the flag won't trigger a build on Codeship.
-See the above mentioned bug report for the full details.

 ## Issues with Codeship

 It also might be possible that there are issues on Codeship.
 Please check our [Codeship Status Page](http://codeshipstatus.com){:target="_blank"} or follow us on [@Codeship](https://twitter.com/codeship) for further information.